qmskilling/CSCS530-Skilling/Model Proposal.md

 ### 2) Agents

-Agents in this system will the neurons and connections will be sub-agents belonging to neurons.
+Agents in this system will be the neurons and their connections will be sub-agents.

 1. Agent-owned variables
   - Voltage
   - Survey radius and timescale (to form connections)
-  - Connectivity (once connections are formed)
+  - Connectivity strength (once connections are formed)
   - Intrinsic frequency/firing threshold
   - Excitability type